The-Perl-Cottage-Guild/.github/profile/README.md

-# Welcome to the Perl Cottage GuilD
+# Welcome to the Perl Cottage Guild

 Our aim is to provide a set of curated resources for making a living with Perl.